PRESENTATION TITLE: Enhancing the Edibility of Trail Corridors with Native Edible Plants

 PRESENTATION TITLE: Designing and Building Bike and Pedestrian Projects with MassDOT

 ABSTRACT: The Massachusetts Department of Transportation partners with municipalities and project proponents to fund, design, construct, and maintain on and off road paths/trails that enable the Commonwealth, its people and economy to flourish.
 Currently MassDOT has several active initiatives to advance trails/paths across the Commonwealth, including the Statewide Bike Plan and development of a Multi-use Path Planning and Design Guide.
-Panelists will discuss how a trail project advances, the guide, and the bicycle planning process with a particular focus on networks and critical on and off street gaps.
+Panelists will discuss how a trail project advances (such as the Salisbury Point Ghost Trail), the guide, and the bicycle planning process with a particular focus on networks and critical on and off street gaps.
 It’s also an opportunity for you to ask question and share ideas to inform DOTs work.

-PRESENTER(S): Peter Sutton, Bicycle and Pedestrian Program Coordinator, MassDOT; Andy Paul, MassDOT; Michael Trepanier, MassDOT
+PRESENTER(S): Peter Sutton, Bicycle and Pedestrian Program Coordinator, MassDOT; Eamon Kernan, MassDOT; Samantha Roddy, MassDOT

 The 2017 Massachusetts Trails Conference is funded through the Recreational Trails Program, a grant program supporting trail and trail-related facility construction and enhancement projects across the Commonwealth.